-Two memorials on the stalls at the right complete the series.
-One was given by the class of 1940 in tribute to their classmate, Philip McCook, who was killed in an automobile accident in his senior year.
-His grandfather, the Reverend John J. McCook, '63, for forty years a professor at Trinity, is represented conducting a service, and a Crusader in full armor bears witness to the high idealism of the family.
-On the panel is the story of the two friends, Damon and Pythias.
-The other pew-end, with the wooden cross on top, was given by members of the class of 1897 on the occasion of their fortieth anniversary, in memory of two classmates, W. S. Danker and H. S. Hayward, who were killed in the World War.
-Danker, a Chaplain, is shown on the armpiece preaching to his men, while on the panel he is ministering to the wounded.
+- 74 The finial is Henry VIII, founder of Trinity College, Cambridge.
+On the arm is the British Lion, crowned and holding a shield bearing Henry's arms, carved after the finial of the famous Trinity fountain.
+The main panel shows Trinity, Cambridge, with a small figure of Isaac Newton, a Trinity Cambridge graduate, watching the famous apple fall from a tree as he discovers the Law of Gravity.
+Beneath is the seal of that College, of which the donor, Lucius James Knowles, was a member. - 75 This second kneeler-end in memory of "Boots" Holljes (see #67) is also the gift of his classmates and friends.
+On the finial is the lion, symbolic of leadership, and also, in the middle ages, of the resurrection.
+On the panel is St. Augustine, Patron of Theologians, presumably, of pre-theologians of whom Holljes was one, and generally associated with education. - 76 Given by the class of 1940 in tribute to their classmate, Philip McCook, who was killed in an automobile accident in his senior year.
+His grandfather, the Reverend John J. McCook, '63, for forty years a professor at Trinity, is represented conducting a service, and a Crusader in full armor bears witness to the high idealism of the young man.
+On the panel is the story of the two friends, Damon and Pythias. - 77 The next pew-end, with the wooden cross on top, was given by members of the class of 1897 on the occasion of their fortieth anniversary, in memory of two classmates, W. S. Danker and H. S. Hayward, who were killed in World War I. Danker, a chaplain, is shown on the arm-piece preaching to his men, while on the panel he is ministering to the wounded.
 Below, Hayward is leading a file of his men forward into the front-line trenches through a ruined village.
+(Picture Page 7) - 78 A tribute to gardens and gardeners, the finial shows the Civil War Memorial Arch, familiar landmark of Bushnell Park in downtown Hartford.
+The main panel depicts the original Garden or Park, still un-Fallen, as is evident from the fact that the serpent still has his legs.
+St. Abelard, Patron of Gardeners, is on the arm, while below is the flower, Poeticus.